Ben-s-v-Lopez/Sebastianlopez/README.md

 ## 🚀 About Me

-🔭 I’m currently working on an Anti-Money Laundering (AML) Detection Model
+🔭 I’m currently working on a multi-system log correlation model

-🌱 I’m currently learning C++
+🌱 I’m currently learning Python

-💬 Ask me about sustainable finance and biotech
+💬 Ask me about biotechnology and IT

-👯 I’m looking to collaborate on actuarial or health related projects
+👯 I’m looking to collaborate on data science or AI projects

-⚡ Fun fact: I play 3 instruments!
-(Guitar, drums, & bass)
+⚡ Fun fact: I play 3 instruments! (guitar, drums, & bass)

 ## 🛠️ Technologies & Tools

 Here are some of the technologies and tools I love to work with:

-Languages: Python, R, Java, SQL
+Languages: Python, R, SQL

 Frameworks/Libraries: React, Node.js, Django, PyTorch, Tensorflow